Sophos and Spektrum Labs Partner to Launch Insurability Fastrack Program with Sophos MDR

-OXFORD, United Kingdom and CARMEL, Indiana, March 03, 2026 (GLOBE NEWSWIRE) -- Sophos, a global leader in innovative security solutions for defeating cyberattacks, and Spektrum Labs, the creator of the Fusion Platform for continuous cyber resilience validation, today announced a first-of-its-kind partnership to bring stronger insurance incentives with Sophos MDR and help organizations prove their cyber resilience.
+OXFORD, United Kingdom and CARMEL, Ind., March 05, 2026 (GLOBE NEWSWIRE) -- Sophos, a global leader in innovative security solutions for defeating cyberattacks, and Spektrum Labs, the creator of the Fusion Platform for continuous cyber resilience validation, today announced a first-of-its-kind partnership to bring stronger insurance incentives with Sophos MDR and help organizations prove their cyber resilience.

 - Managed detection and response (MDR) efficacy is real, but cyber underwriters lack access and visibility into the telemetry that validates outcomes from cybersecurity controls.